jeevantelukula/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Audio.rst

     .. note::

      Before audio playback ALSA mixers must be configured for either Headphone or Speaker output.
-The audio will not work with non correct mixer configuration!
+The audio will not work with incorrect mixer configuration!

     To play audio through headphone jack run:

     .. code-block:: text

        amixer sset 'DAC' 127
        amixer sset 'HP Analog' 66
        amixer sset 'HP Driver' 0 on
        amixer sset 'HP Left' on
        amixer sset 'HP Right' on
        amixer sset 'Output Left From Left DAC' on amixer sset 'Output Right From Right DAC' on

     To play audio through internal speakers run:

     .. code-block:: text

        amixer sset 'DAC' 127
        amixer sset 'Speaker Analog' 127
        amixer sset 'Speaker Driver' 0 on
        amixer sset 'Speaker Left' on
        amixer sset 'Speaker Right' on
        amixer sset 'Output Left From Left DAC' on amixer sset 'Output Right From Right DAC' on

     To capture audio from both microphone channels run:

     .. code-block:: text

        amixer sset 'MIC1RP P-Terminal' 'FFR 10 Ohm' amixer sset 'MIC1LP P-Terminal' 'FFR 10 Ohm' amixer sset 'ADC' 40
        amixer cset name='ADC Capture Switch' on

-    If the captured audio has low volume you can try higer values for 'Mic PGA' mixer, for instance:
+    If the captured audio has low volume you can try higher values for 'Mic PGA' mixer, for instance:

     .. code-block:: text

        amixer sset 'Mic PGA' 50

-    Note: The codec on has only one channel ADC so the captured audio is dual channel mono signal.
+    Note: The codec has only one channel ADC so the captured audio is dual channel mono signal.

 .. ifconfig:: CONFIG_part_family in ('AM437X_family')